ChristianMBoyd/financial-planning/README.md

 # financial-planning

-A repo to hold some basic calculations for financial planning considerations.
+This is a repo to hold notes and references useful to financial planning.